Anish-Sethi-12122/SPENT/README.md

 <p align="center">
   <b>Budgeting apps are loud.
 SPENT is quiet.</b><br/>
-  A single-purpose widget built for the Nothing ecosystem during the Nothing Hackathon.
+  A single-purpose widget built during the Nothing Hackathon for the Nothing ecosystem.
 </p>

 <p align="center">